We believe the best way to help a family farmer is to buy from him.

 Fred, Doug’s father, lived to be 104 and according to one source, had more living descendents than anyone alive in the United States with 368.
 Doug and his wife Betty have two children.

-David and Chris Newman – Newman Farm
+David, Chris and Rita Newman – Newman Farm

 Tom Krapfl - Krapfl Farm